-Along with the Chevrolet Optra and Epica, the Aveo is one of three cars introduced in 2004 and built by GM-DAT (General Motors-Daewoo Auto and Technology, formed when GM bought controlling interest in bankrupt Korean automaker Daewoo in 2002).
-Through GM’s interest in Suzuki, the Aveo also appears, in hatchback form only, as the Suzuki Swift+.
+Along with the Chevrolet Optra and Epica, the Aveo is one of three models built by GM-DAT (General Motors-Daewoo Auto and Technology) in South Korea.
+The Aveo is available as a four-door sedan or five-door hatchback, a configuration it shares with its clone Pontiac Wave.
+Through GM’s interest in Suzuki, the Aveo is also sold as the Suzuki Swift+, but only in hatchback form.

 The Aveo comes in two trim lines, LS and LT, both of which are available as four-door sedans or five-door hatchbacks.
 All are powered by a 1.6-litre in-line four cylinder and come with a very-nice-for-the-price, smooth-shifting five-speed manual that can be switched for an optional four-speed automatic.